 - be a resident of South Carolina, this county and precinct

 - not be under a court order declaring you mentally incompetent

 - not be confined in any public prison resulting from a conviction of a crime

 - have never been convicted of a felony or offense against the election laws OR if previously convicted, have served the entire sentence, including probation or parole, or have received a pardon for the conviction.

 - To insure your address is correct please check the Physical Addresses for College of Charleston Residence Halls and Historic Houses: (residences North of Calhoun use 29403, residences South of Calhoun use 29401).

 The 1998 Higher Education Act requires all postsecondary institutions to make a good-faith effort to distribute voter registration forms to each degree-or certificate-seeking student who attends classes on campus.

 Dr. Jeri Cabot

-Interim Executive Vice President for Student Affairs and Dean of Students
+Associate Vice President for Student Affairs/Dean of Students